christinamahmoud/christinamahmoud.github.io/_pages/about.md

 ---
 <!-- ## About -->

-I am a PhD student in applied mathematics at [IMAG](https://imag.umontpellier.fr),  under the supervision of [Hélène Mathis](https://imag.umontpellier.fr/~mathis/).
-As part of my doctoral studies, I also teach at the Faculty of Science, University of Montpellier — see the [Teaching](https://christinamahmoud.github.io/teaching/) section for more details.
+I am a Ph.D. student in applied mathematics at [IMAG](https://imag.umontpellier.fr), University of Montpellier (funded by a CNRS grant), supervised by [Hélène Mathis](https://imag.umontpellier.fr/~mathis/).
+My research focuses on the approximation of hyperbolic systems with relaxation and their applications to two-phase flows.
+As part of my doctoral studies, I also teach at the Faculty of Science — see the [Teaching](/teaching/) section for details.

 <!-- <div style="text-align:center;">